Slow Cooker Pulled Pork Tacos (Carnitas)

 Carnitas and pork tacos differ mainly in preparation method.
 Carnitas (“little meats” in Spanish) are made by slow-cooking pork until tender, then typically crisping the edges by broiling or frying.
 This creates the signature texture contrast of juicy interior with crispy exterior.
 Regular pork tacos can use any cut or cooking method for pork.

-Looking for More Mexican-inspired Recipes?
+Looking for More Mexican-Inspired Recipes?

 This easy chicken and cheese enchiladas recipe and my beef enchilada casserole are family favorites.
 I have a yummy chicken street tacos recipe, too!